-The type II CRISPR/Cas system has been adapted to expression in eukaryotic cells.
-The Cas9 endonuclease can be engineered with a single gRNA (guide RNA), directing a DNA double-strand break (DSB) at a desired genomic location.
-As a result, the cell activates endogenous DNA repair processes, either non-homologous end joining (NHEJ) or homology-directed repair (HDR).
+The Cas9 endonuclease can be engineered with a single gRNA, directing a DNA double-strand break (DSB) at a desired genomic location.
+Similar to DSBs induced by zinc finger nucleases (ZFNs), the cell then activates endogenous DNA repair processes, either non-homologous end joining (NHEJ) or homology-directed repair (HDR), to heal the targeted DSB.